 - Download the Square Point of Sale app for iOS or Android.

 - Ring up your customer in the Square app.
-When it’s time to pay, your customer can hold their mobile device near (within 2 inches) of the reader to complete the transaction.
+When it’s time to pay, your customer can hold their mobile device near the reader to complete the transaction.

-- Receive your deposits as soon as the next business day.
-Square sends payments directly to your bank account in one to two business days.
+- Receive your deposits as soon as the next day.
+Square sends payments directly to your bank account as soon as the next day.

 Why use mobile payments?